Test Kitchen Tips

 This spice blend has a cult-like base of devotees who swear by it.
 Old Bay is practically a must with any sort of fish or shellfish, but it’s darned tasty sprinkled over chicken, pork and even potatoes.
 With over 18 herbs and spices making an appearance in Old Bay, it’s no wonder it works in so many recipes.
 Give it a go with these tasty shrimp recipes.

 Old Bay addict?
-Buy it in bulk here.
+Purchase it here.

 Shutterstock / tarapong srichaiyos